tobbe-j/table-shuffle/README.md

 You then need to specify table count and names and sizes for all tables.
 The tables will be filled as far aspossible with all people available and then be empty at the end.

 ## Output formats
-The script currently supports outputting the result in different forms in the terminal, and also saving a version of the tables with everyone in their right places.
-The saved version also supports coloring peoples names accoring to their allergies.
+The script currently supports outputting the result in different forms in the terminal for viewing and editing the seating order.
+When the order is ready it can be saves as a pdf in a couple of different ways.
+It can be saved as tables with or without coloring of peoples names o show alleriges.
+It can also be saved as a alphabetically ordered list of all people showing which table they sit in.
+A list with all people with allergies can also be saved.

-You can alos manually swap places for two people if you have requirements where some people need to sit.
+You can also manually swap places for two people if you have requirements where some people need to sit.
 ```
 Choose action:
 swap NAME OTHER -- swap places for two people